Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Fixed Size Censoring Problem Formulation

 \section{Fixed Size Censoring Problem Formulation}

-A fixed size censoring scheme is discussed in this section as a benchmark for the main contribution of the paper in Section \ref{seqprob}, which studies a combination of sequential and censoring schemes.
+A fixed size censoring scheme is discussed in this section as a benchmark for the main contribution of the paper in Section \ref{seqprob}, which studies a combination of sequential sensing and censoring.
 A network of $M$ cognitive radios is considered under a cooperative spectrum sensing scheme.
 A parallel detection configuration is employed as shown in Fig. \ref{scheme}.
 Each cognitive radio senses the spectrum and makes a local decision about the presence or absence of the primary user and informs the FC by employing a censoring policy.
-The final decision is then made at the FC by employing the OR rule.
-The OR rule is used because of its simplicity and low implementation cost.
+The final decision is then made at the FC by employing the OR rule. {The AND rule will be discussed in Section~\ref{and}}.
 Denoting $r_{ij}$ to be the $i$-th sample received at the $j$-th cognitive radio, each radio solves a binary hypothesis testing problem as follows

-where $w_{ij}$ is additive white Gaussian noise with zero mean and variance $\sigma^{2}_{w}$, $s_{ij}$ is the transmitted primary user signal which is also assumed to be white Gaussian with zero mean and variance $\sigma^{2}_{s}$, and $h_{j}$ is the channel gain between the primary user and the $j$-th cognitive radio which is assumed constant during each sensing period.
-Furthermore the ${s_{ij}}'$s and ${w_{ij}}'$s are assumed statistically independent.